top of page

 Stereotypes in middle-grade and upper grades

-Categorizing a fellow student as a “nerd” in middle grade or upper grades is applying a stereotype to a human being with feelings.
-It is used to imply someone is studious and unadept socially.
+Categorizing a fellow student as a “nerd” in middle or upper grades is applying a stereotype to a human being with feelings.
+It's used to imply someone who likes to study and is socially unadept.
 The word did not come into heavy usage until the 1960s and continued strongly through the 1980s.
-With the rise of technology, nerd and geek became more cool and popular—especially as they became multi-millionaires at twenty years old!
+With the rise of technology, "nerd" and "geek" became more cool and popular—especially when they became multi-millionaires at twenty years old!

-My other stereotypes in junior and senior high were “Goody Two-shoes” and “Wall Flower.”
+In seventh through twelfth grades “Goody Two-Shoes” and “Wall Flower” were added.
 I devoutly went to church, was studious, and never had a boyfriend.
 And I was sure I was not attractive for a variety of reasons.
-Besides, if I hadn’t been a Goody Two-shoes, my grandmother would have made sure I never went outside the house.
+Besides, if I hadn’t been a Goody Two-Shoes, my grandmother would have seen that I never left the house.
 Years later, this was confirmed.
-At my twentieth-year high school reunion, one of the guys I had a tremendous crush on in high school told me the reason I didn’t have dates had nothing to do with me.
-Some guys wanted to go out with me.
+At my twentieth-year high school reunion, one of the guys I had a tremendous crush on in high school told me not being asked out had nothing to do with me.
 It was facing my grandmother.
 She was a small but formidable woman.

 Goody Two-Shoes has an interesting origin as a stereotype.
-It comes from a children’s book entitled The History of Little Goody Two Shoes published anonymously in 1765.
+It comes from a children’s book The History of Little Goody Two Shoes published anonymously in 1765.
 It was written either by either John Newbery or Oliver Goldsmith.
 The fact that I knew who Oliver Goldsmith was when I was in junior and senior high probably solidified my nerdiness.
-During that period I read The Vicor of Wakefield and perhaps saw the play She Stoops to Conquer on PBS.
+I was reading The Vicor of Wakefield and perhaps saw the play She Stoops to Conquer on PBS.
 Nerdy was further confirmed because I watched PBS whenever I could get it and liked classical music.
 Uncool!

 And, of course, the cheerleader stereotype implied they were popular with the guys and were probably a C student.
-Many have a 4.0-grade point and, with much more athleticism being introduced into cheering, are quasi-gymnasts.
+Many have a 4.0 grade point and, with much more athleticism being introduced into cheering, are quasi-gymnasts.
 They are also not always the prettiest girls in the class, either.
-When you are a middle-grader going on into your teen years, defining who is beautiful changes.
-Particularly as you get into your twenties and thirties.
+From the middle-grades into your teen years beauty concepts change.
+They continue to change as you get into your twenties and thirties.
 Some girls grow into their beauty.

 Stereotypes are just that.
 Be who you are—your unique self.